3 (out of 4)

 The original Deadpool is the highest grossing X-Men film ever and no one saw it coming.
 Apart from three Bryan Singer films (the two originals and Days of Future Past) and last year’s Logan, 20th Century Fox’s portion of Marvel rights hasn’t made an enormous imprint on modern cultural phenomenon of superhero films, especially with Disney further monopolizing the box office calendar every year.

-Stakes get set pretty fast when Wade Wilson's fiancee Vanessa (Morena Baccarin) bites it in the opening scene.
-Embracing emotional underpinning similar to the first Deadpool, the sequel trades a love story for family film tropes.
-Wade seeks redemption by attempting to set fire-handed Russell Collins (Hunt for the Wilderpeople's New Zealand treasure Julian Dennison) down a better path in which Cable (Josh Brolin), a time-traveling super soldier, won't have to murder the young boy in order to save his family that end up killed by his future firey fists.
-Brolin's turn here marks the distinguished actor's second Marvel villain in a month as he brings to life another sympathetic bad guy just as interesting as the universe-toppling Thanos in Infinity War.
+Stakes get set pretty fast when Wade Wilson's fiancée Vanessa (Morena Baccarin) bites it in the opening scene.
+Embracing emotional underpinnings similar to the first Deadpool, the sequel trades a love story for family film tropes.
+Wade seeks redemption by attempting to set flame-handed Russell Collins (Hunt for the Wilderpeople's New Zealand treasure Julian Dennison) down a better path in which Cable (Josh Brolin), a time-traveling super soldier, won't have to murder the young boy in order to save his family that ends up killed by his future firey fists.
+Brolin's turn here marks the distinguished actor's second Marvel villain in a month as he brings another sympathetic bad guy to life as interesting as the universe-toppling Thanos in Infinity War.

 Like 22 Jump Street, as a meta-sequel Deadpool 2 is as inspired as you can get in terms of modifying and renovating all the elements that worked in the original while telling a very different story.
 The opening credits sequence parodying Bond and the Marvel-esque post-credit stabs are some of the film's funniest segments.
 The film in between has plenty to guffaw at, but Deadpool 2 makes room for actual character development before poking fun at DC and the MCU – it's nice to know Reynolds and Leitch have their priorities straight.